+Sometimes, dancers turn to dieting when balancing time off.
 Now more than ever is a time to make sure you are nourishing and not depriving your body.
 Cutting calories impedes our recovery and growth, which can affect us through nutritional deficiencies, mood swings, muscle loss, unstable energy levels, subpar hormone levels, and unhealthy relationships with food and with our body.
 When our bodies do not have enough fuel to thrive, they focus only on the bare minimum necessary to keep us functioning.
 So enjoy roasted veggies, smoothies, and nourish bowls, but don’t forget about having some of your favorite foods as well.

 Water plays a huge role in our bodies basic needs and functions.
 We need water to maintain our body temperature, remove waste, and lubricate joints.
 Looking into when our body goes into repair and recovery mode during extended periods of time off, water is necessary for the muscle recovery process, for digesting and absorbing our food, and reducing fatigue.
 Some practical ways to get enough water throughout the day are: carrying water around with you, flavoring water with fresh fruit and/or herbs, and setting a timer as a reminder to drink a few sips.